vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/architecture.md

   * Each vSphere cluster is connected to a dedicated vSphere Distributed Switch (vDS) to manage network traffic within that region.

-  * The VIP network must be stretched across Availability Zones (AZs) if the GemFire deployment spans multiple AZs within the same region.
+  * The VIP network must be stretched across Availability Zones (AZs) if the Tanzu GemFire deployment spans multiple AZs within the same region.
 However, extending the VIP network across regions is not required.

 ### Storage Considerations